 What it did not do, however, was address the need for anything except a two-door sedan.
-Older Volvos, including the still-in-production PV61, which looked rather like a downsized 1939 Pontiac, were all body-on frame.
+Older Volvos, including the still-in-production PV61 (which looked much like a downsized 1939 Pontiac), were all body-on frame.
 While they were designed as luxurious cars, they were often also used as the basis for coachbuilt trucks and vans, which were in heavy demand postwar.

-Though exotic Delahayes and Duesenbergs come to mind when we hear the word “coachbuilt” today, many trucks and vans based on European cars were built that way before 1960.
+Though exotic Delahayes and Duesenbergs come to mind when we hear the word “coachbuilt” today, many European trucks and vans were built that way before 1960.

 Most of these builders produced vans, pickups, ambulances, and other utility vehicles but a few produced gorgeous convertibles that looked just like a scaled-down ‘47 Ford, and eventually most turned out station wagon or estate versions for families who needed more room than the PV444 could provide but couldn’t spring for the much more expensive full-size Volvos.

 It did not take Volvo very long to notice how many of these vehicles were appearing on Swedish roads, and in 1951-52, it decided to get into the action itself.
 Instead of just building a bare-chassis PV445, it would build its own wagon, which became the PV445 Duett.